21st October, 2025

 Can you dispute an FFI invoice?

-The FFI scheme was fairly controversial when it was introduced back in 2012, no doubt about it.
-But it looks like it is here to stay.
-So even if you disagree with the concept, it's the law.
-And the thinking behind it is that the HSE is an enforcing authority.
+The thinking behind FFI is that the HSE is an enforcing authority.
 It's needed to enforce the health and safety laws where they are not being complied with and to protect workers from unsafe workplaces.
-So, it makes sense that those that are breaking the rules pay for the enforcement action required.
+So, it makes sense that those who are breaking the rules pay for the enforcement action required.

 But not everything is black and white in health and safety.
-Health and safety regulations are less prescriptive rules and often puts the responsibility onto employers to manage risk.
+Health and safety regulations are less prescriptive rules and often put the responsibility onto employers to manage risk.
 This might mean that your interpretation of the requirements differs from the HSE inspectors.

 If you do decide to dispute an FFI invoice, your dispute goes to an independent HSE panel.
 But disputing the invoice comes with its own risks.
 If the dispute doesn't go in your favour, more time means additional fees!